schmendrik/OrgClockTray/README.md

 ## Installation

-1. In order for OrgClockTray to know your clock time, you need to add the following code to your emacs' init file:
+1. In order for OrgClockTray to know about your clock time, you'll need to add the following code to your emacs' init file.
+It will export your clock time to an external file, which OrgClockTray can then read and display accordingly.

         (defun current-clock-time-to-file ()
           (interactive)